psehmbey/the-tale-of-paul-a-sehmbey/timeline/2026/vow-to-julia-public-lifetime.md

 - Revan accepts the mask solemnly, understanding it as a symbol rather than a command.

-- The moment functions as:
+- This moment in the context of my story functions as:
-  - acceptance of his full self without denial
+  - acceptance of my full self
   - recognition that Revan must confront the future as himself, not as a redeemed shell
   - attainment of independent selves truly capable of standing side by side